snb71e/NN-CNN-only-python/README.md

-# NN and CNN for MNIST Classification from Scratch
+# CSE303 NN and CNN for MNIST Classification from Scratch (Fall 2025)
 This repository contains the implementation of a 3-layer Neural Network (NN) and Convolutional Neural Network (CNN) for classification, built entirely from scratch using **only Python and standard libraries like Numpy**.
 Also, There are Pytorch implementation.